Download PDF

 Open Markets

-Lesotho has seven preferential trade agreements in force.
-The trade-weighted average tariff rate is 11.4 percent.
-Customs procedures are gradually improving, but other nontariff barriers persist.
-Private-sector investment remains limited.
-Facilitation of economic diversification is undermined by political considerations, and investment inflows remain constrained.
-The high cost of credit hinders the development of a vibrant private sector.
+The trade-weighted average tariff rate is 11.9 percent, and nontariff barriers increase the cost of trade.
+Political fragmentation has stymied efforts to facilitate economic diversification, and investment inflows remain constrained.
+The high cost of credit discourages the development of a vibrant private sector.